rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 Finally, if an (explicit) dependency conflicts with one of the implicit defaults, implicit dependencies of the same sort will be skipped.
 For example, if a crate explicit depends on `std` as a build dependency, neither `std` nor any other implicit build dependency will be injected.
 This final rule means must packages won't need to use the implicit-dependencies key, because either implicit dependencies will be used, or a `core` or `std` explicit dependency will be present.
-An exception is `core` itself, which must of course not depend on `core` or `std` implicitly or explicitly.
+The one current exception is `core` itself, which must of course not depend on `core` or `std` implicitly or explicitly.

 ## Compiler command-line interface